 - 1. What is the name of the person certifying the declaration for your State?
-Janice McLachlan - 2.
+Janet Ho - 2.
 What is this person's title?
-Chief of Staff & General Counsel - 3.
+Chief Financial Officer - 3.
 Who is your Governor's highway safety representative?
-Janice McLachlan - 4.
+Janet Ho - 4.
 What is this person's title?
-Chief of Staff & General Counsel
+Chief Financial Officer

-THE S state anninatively accepts the State certification declaration written below by selecting yes.
+The S State affirmatively accepts the State certification declaration written below by selecting 'yes'.

 Yes

 Yes, uploaded certification document

 No